 Efficiency

-Net wrap is designed to improve efficiency in baling process specifically.
+Net wrap is designed to improve efficiency in the baling process specifically.
 Case in point, twine demands that you need to turn around the bales at least 20 times owing to their thinness.
 Net wrap, on the other hand, only takes at least two turns before the bundle is completely covered.

 Man labor is also of a higher level when it comes to using twine and this means it will take some time before you finish with one batch and move on to the next.
 With a net wrap, you can get it over with and do something else for the remains of the day.
 As a result, maximum productivity is secured.